Putin says if Russia wanted to kill opposition leader Navalny, it would have 'finished' the job | NewsChannel 3-12

 “There is actually nothing surprising about the fact that these implanted stories are taking place.
 They have always been and will always be,” he said.

-Putin’s comments came a day after Russian Foreign Minister Sergey Lavrov said reports about the details surrounding the poisoning of opposition figure Alexey Navalny are “funny to read,” in an apparent reference to the CNN-Bellingcat investigation.

-Putin held the lengthy press conference from his Novo-Ogaryovo residence in the Moscow region.
+Putin held the marathon press conference at his Novo-Ogaryovo residence in the Moscow region.
 A select group of socially distanced state media journalists, who had to undergo quarantine before attending, were in the room with him.
 Other journalists and citizens posed questions via video link from Moscow and elsewhere.

 Putin denies US election interference